 Owl has a red balloon.
 Monkey does not.
 “That red balloon matches my shiny red tie,” says Monkey.
 “I’d look fancy walking to school with a shiny red balloon.
 The only thing I’ve ever wanted, since right now, is a shiny, big red balloon.
 It would make me SO HAPPY!”
 But Owl does not want to give it to him.
 So Monkey tries to find something that Owl wants: a teddy bear, a robot, a picture of TEN balloons.
 Owl does not want any of these things.
 But then, Monkey offers him…a sock!

 Hmmmmm…Owl is intrigued.
 Will he trade his shiny red balloon with Monkey?

-Ariel Bernstein is the author of I Have a Balloon (which received starred reviews from School Library Journal and Kirkus Reviews and was a Junior Library Guild Selection); Where Is My Balloon?, a Bank Street Best Book of the Year; and We Love Fishing!, which PublishersWeekly called “relatable and funny” in a starred review.
+Ariel Bernstein is the author of I Have a Balloon (which received starred reviews from Publishers Weekly and Kirkus Reviews and was a Junior Library Guild Selection); Where Is My Balloon?, a Bank Street Best Book of the Year; and We Love Fishing!, which PublishersWeekly called “relatable and funny” in a starred review.
 She lives in New Jersey with her family.
 Learn more at ArielBernsteinBooks.com.